Litva

 Services and ICT Industry

 The service industry as a whole accounts for 61% of Lithuania’s GDP.
 Major companies have relocated many of their services operations to Lithuania including Barclays, CSC, SEB, Transcom, Unicall and Storebrand.
-In recent years Lithuania’s economy has undergone transition to become a knowledge-based and multilingual labour force.
+In recent years Lithuania’s economy has undergone a transition to becoming a knowledge-based and multilingual labour force.
 According to government statistics, 90% of Lithuanians speak a second language and 30% of the population are university-educated.

 EXPORTS & IMPORTS